 6. Departments specify the date for the candidate to submit a completed thesis.
 In order that the faculty may consider the awarding of honors or distinguished honors, the following must be completed by the Monday of the last full week of classes: the candidate must submit the completed thesis to the Digital Commons, following the format established by the Myrin Library, and the approval of the department(s), project adviser(s), and committee members — including the outsider reader for distinguished honors —must be submitted to the Dean’s Office.

 Credit for a departmental internship will be established within the department and may be either three or four credits.
 The faculty internship adviser will determine whether an internship opportunity meets the standards to qualify for academic credit.
 Approval for academic credit for internship experiences will not be granted for internships in progress or following their completion.
 Students register for a summer internship during the spring registration period.
-On-campus internships must be approved by the Academic Standards and Discipline Committee.

 Students who meet the following qualifications will be permitted to enroll in an internship for credit: